SWIFTSIM/SOAP/parameter_files/README.md

       skip_gt_enclose_radius: false
 ```

+# TODO: Note that inclusive can be passed encloseradius
 If you do not wish to calculate any apertures then pass any empty dict to both the properties and the variations, e.g.

 ```